martinandersson/nomagichttp/README.md

 # NoMagicHTTP

-NoMagicHTTP is an asynchronous Java HTTP server.
-It is embedded in your application as a library with zero external configuration.
+NoMagicHTTP is an asynchronous server-side Java library used to receive HTTP requests and respond to them.

-The NoMagicHTTP server strives to offer an elegant and powerful API that is just about as fast and scalable as any fully JDK-based HTTP server could possibly be.
+The NoMagicHTTP library strives to offer an elegant and powerful API that is just about as fast and scalable as any fully JDK-based HTTP server implementation could possibly be.

 Best of all, the API is designed around the firmly held opinion that all forms of magic are evil.
-Annotations, "beans" and God-like "context" objects will never be a part of the server.
+Annotations, "beans" and God-like "context" objects will never be a part of the library.
 The top priority of this project is to deliver killer JavaDocs, developer joy and productivity.

 **WARNING:** This project is fresh out of the oven and probably not very useful